Salvador, Bahia: Music

+The city of Salvador is home to groups known as "blocos-afros", including Ilê Aiyê, Olodum and Timbalada, where they represent, in their visual and musical figures, African indoles, who are based in the city of Salvador in the historical ethnicity due to colonization and success the Axé.

+Xisto Bahia from Salvador recorded the song Isto É Bom in 1902; many Brazilian music specialists consider this the first song ever recorded in Brazil.

 Black Bahia Funk Balls play more American music—including English music—than their counterparts in Rio, while Rio's music is considered inferior and less played.
 The local dancehalls which host the balls are also distinct.

-Matrix Radio, which includes difficult and otherwise impossible to find music of Salvador and Bahia and which is comprised of music formerly available in Cana Brava Records, formerly located in Salvador's Centro Histórico (Pelourinho), was named by British journal The Guardian as one of "10 of the best music radio stations around the world".
+Matrix Radio, which includes difficult and otherwise impossible to find music of Salvador and Bahia and which consists of music formerly available in Cana Brava Records, formerly located in Salvador's Centro Histórico (Pelourinho), was named by British journal The Guardian as one of "10 of the best music radio stations around the world".

+Matrix Radio is part of a broader project called the Matrix Online Network, a "matrix" in the word's original sense of "source", created to make the music and musicians of Bahia accessible within a global network of artists and creators.

+The Matrix Online Network is a continuing extension of the Cana Brava record store's focus on preserving Bahian musical culture.

 Libraries

 The first books that arrived in Salvador, were brought by the Jesuits, who came with Tomé de Souza.
 The first libraries or bookstores that appeared were under the control of the religious missionaries and were mostly composed of books on religion.

 Handcrafts

 The handcraft legacy of Bahia using only raw materials (straw, leather, clay, wood, seashells and beads), the most rudimentary crafts are reasonably inexpensive.
 Other pieces are created with the use of metals like gold, silver, copper and brass.
 The most sophisticated ones are ornamented with precious and semi-precious gems.
 The craftsmen and women generally choose religion as the main theme of their work.

 They portray the images of Catholic saints and Candomble deities on their pieces.
 The good luck charms such as the clenched fist, the four-leaf clover, the garlic and the famous Bonfim ribbons express the city's religious syncretism.
 Nature is also portrayed on these pieces, reflecting the local wildlife.
 Music appears in the atabaque drums, the rain sticks, the water drums and the famous berimbau, along with other typical instruments.

 Salvador holds an international reputation as a city where musical instruments that produce unique sounds are made.
 These instruments are frequently used by world-famous artists in their recording sessions.
 The main handcrafts production in Salvador is located in Mercado Modelo, which is the biggest handcraft center in Latin America.

 Pieces can also be purchased at Instituto de Artesanato de Mauá and at Instituto do Patrimônio Artístico e Cultural (IPAC).
 These are organizations that promote typical art in Bahia.